 It all starts with your sender reputation

-Ignore your sender reputation, and your campaigns will land in people’s spam folder, or get you blacklisted.
+Ignore your sender reputation, and your campaigns will land in people’s spam folders, or get you blacklisted.

 Take good care of it, and you’ll reach the inbox and increase conversions.

-Your sender reputation speaks for you and reflects the way you conduct email marketing.
+Your sender's reputation speaks for you and reflects the way you conduct email marketing.
 Here are some of the factors that influence your reputation:

 - your bounce rate: if it exceeds 2%, you know your list needs a good scrubbing;